-- We have seen that whether voters vote sincerely or strategically matters in the presence of common-interest policy choices and incomplete information. - Even more simply, the same issues arise when there are more than two candidates/options in an election. - Why should you vote for somebody who is your first choice but sure to lose when you can support somebody that has a chance to win? - The problem is that we know people do support sure losers, so either not everybody votes strategically or there are other considerations (direct utility?). - Part of the literature investigates whether there is any evidence for strategic voting and how important it is.
+We have seen that whether voters vote sincerely or strategically

+- Even more simply, the same issues arise when there are more than two candidates/options in an election. - Why should you vote for somebody who is your first choice but sure to lose when you can support somebody that has a chance to win? - The problem is that we know people do support sure losers, so either not everybody votes strategically or there are other considerations (direct utility?). - Part of the literature investigates whether there is any evidence for strategic voting and how important it is.